Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Methods

-The extrapolation procedure we employ is to compute the coordinates of the mixed state density matrix, then compute the intersection of that Bloch vector with the surface of the Bloch sphere.
+The extrapolation procedure we employ is to compute the coordinates of the mixed state density matrix within the Bloch sphere, then compute the intersection of that Bloch vector with the surface of the Bloch sphere.
 The extrapolated Bloch vector intersection point with the Bloch sphere can be computed by solving for the positive value of $t$ in $(t\cdot x)^2 + (t\cdot y)^2 + (t\cdot z)^2 - 1 = 0$, where $x$, $y$, and $z$ are the coordinates of the mixed state Bloch vector.
 Then the extrapolated $x, y, z$ coordinates are given by $x \cdot t$, $y \cdot t$ and $z \cdot t$.
-This is easily computed over many numerical simulations using sympy \cite{10.7717/peerj-cs.103}.
+This is easily computed over many numerical simulations using sympy~\cite{10.7717/peerj-cs.103}.
 The error of the extrapolated point can then be measured by the distance along the surface of the Bloch sphere, as described above, or can be measured by converting the coordinates into a density matrix form and the state overlap with the message state can be measured.
-The second metric we will use to quantify the error rate of the single qubit state tomography (both for the standard approach and the proposed quantum cloning approach) is the well established fidelity \cite{jozsa1994fidelity, müller2023simplified} metric, which measures the state overlap between two density matrices, and is given in eq. \eqref{eq:fidelity-general}.
+The second metric we will use to quantify the error rate of the single qubit state tomography (both for the standard approach and the proposed quantum cloning approach) is the well established quantum fidelity~\cite{jozsa1994fidelity, müller2023simplified} metric, which measures the state overlap between two density matrices, and is given in eq.~\eqref{eq:fidelity-general}.
 Fidelity of $0$ means there is no state overlap, and a fidelity of $1$ means that the two states are exactly overlapping.
-The error rate will be reported as one minus the fidelity, e.g. the infidelity.
+The error rate will be reported as one minus the fidelity, e.g., the infidelity.
+The quantum fidelity measure, which is an overlap measure between two density matrices, is given as